Message from the PPG Chair :

 Other news :

-The next face-to-face meeting of the Liquorpond Surgery Patient Participation Group (PPG) is scheduled to be held on 7 June 2018.
+The next face-to-face meeting of the Liquorpond Surgery Patient Participation Group (PPG) is scheduled to be held at the surgery at 7.30pm on 6 September 2018.

 If you would like to join the Liquorpond PPG, please complete one of the sign-up forms on the 'Join Our Patient Participation Group' tab.